The Hetrick Design Experience

 The Hetrick Design Experience is a curated, step-by-step process built on collaboration, creativity, and technical clarity.
 Each phase is designed to bring order to complexity—guiding your project from initial ideas to a complete, build-ready set of drawings.

-This phase focuses on understanding you, your goals, and the vision for your home.
+• This first step focuses on understanding you, your goals, and the general vision for your home.

 When appropriate for the project, a site evaluation allows for a more in-depth review of conditions such as topography, orientation, views, access, and overall site potential.
 For remodels or additions, this may also include documenting existing structures and conditions.